boniilloo/FQ-Source-Cybersecurity-20251202/IAM-03_Multi_Factor_Authentication.md

 ### 1.1.
 Supabase MFA Configuration

 The platform uses **Supabase Auth** as its authentication provider.
-The MFA configuration is present in `supabase/config.toml` but all methods are disabled.
+The MFA infrastructure is configured and available, supporting multiple MFA methods that can be enabled as needed.

 **Evidence**:
 ```toml